mandyreed223/mandyreed223/README.md

   # Hi, I'm Mandy Reed 👋

-I'm a Service Desk Analyst with 18 years of IT experience supporting users in enterprise environments, and I'm expanding that experience into Cloud Engineering.
+I'm a Service Desk Analyst with 18 years of IT experience supporting users in enterprise environments, and I'm expanding that experience into Cloud Engineering and DevOps.

-Through hands-on projects and continuous learning, I'm building practical experience with AWS, Terraform, Infrastructure as Code, Linux, Docker, Jenkins, CI/CD pipelines, cloud automation, monitoring, and cloud platform operations.
+Through hands-on projects and continuous learning, I'm building practical experience with AWS, Terraform, Infrastructure as Code, Linux, Docker, container orchestration, Jenkins, CI/CD pipelines, cloud automation, monitoring, and cloud platform operations.

 I enjoy understanding how the pieces connect, troubleshooting what happens when they don't, and documenting what I learn along the way. ☁️🛠️